-We've all ridden the beast of self-humiliation at times.
-At Turrets, I'd constantly sit at my desk, or sometimes even wander around the class, singing squeaky voiced versions of popular chart-toppers, unhestitatingly upping the volume if I thought the lyrics deserved it.
+We've all ridden the beast of self-humiliation.
+At Turrets, I'd constantly sit at my desk, or sometimes even wander around the class, singing squeaky voiced versions of popular chart-toppers, unhestitatingly upping the volume if I thought the lyrics merited it.
 The urge towards social suicide continued at Shrapnel Park when I was caught by class seductress Suzie Chewitt one morning and asked which tune I was massacring.
 'What is life?' by Olivia Newton John.
-Maybe it was the spiritual aura surrounding me, but RI (Religious Indoctrination) proved a particularly successful lesson in terms of getting girls.
-Following my one kiss with Wendy, which was probably technically rape, I'd still not managed to find myself a girlfriend.
-I was feeling pretty desperate, but the hairstyle for the first time gave me the courage to try a joke or two with the less memorable looking girls.The policy paid off!
-One day, a paper aeroplane crash-landed on my desk while my mind was elsewhere.
+Maybe it was the spiritual aura surrounding me, but RI (Religious Indoctrination) was a particularly successful lesson in terms of getting girls.
+Following my one kiss with Wendy, which was a virtual rape, I'd still not managed to find myself a girlfriend.
+I was feeling pretty desperate, but the hairstyle for the first time gave me the courage to try a joke with the less popular girls.The policy paid off!
+One day, a paper aeroplane crash-landed on my desk.
 From Chewitt!!!
 Would I go out with Linda Grubb?
-She may have had greasy hair, a dental brace and acne, but as I explained to Seamus, she had 'a nice figure' Well she wasn't obese.
+She may have had greasy hair, a dental brace and acne, but as I explained to Seamus, she had 'a nice figure' Well she wasn't fat.
 I was so pathetically grateful for the attention that I agreed at once, resulting in two or three double dates where nerves ran riot.
 I still could hardly believe that after two years, a girl considered me attractive and I was desperate not to make any wrong moves.
 Communicating only through notes chucked across the class from Chewitt and Linda to me and Bertie Woollen (the other parties in the arrangement) and terrified of the prospect of having to go out with her alone, I finally cracked and got Seamus to pack her in for me after a respectable four weeks.
 The respect for the other class failures towards me had been substantially boosted.
 However this was only the start.
 The next landmark was probably the Third Year Christmas disco.
 I didn't have any higher expectations than usual, but on the night, things just seemed somehow to fall into place.
 An old pair of trousers I thought I'd never use again suddenly came back and started working.
-The hair, by now sculpted permanently into the classic Alessi Brothers 'off-centre parting' seemed on form, and the look, which in a flash, I'd decided to model on fifties American bowling alley chic combo, 'Racey' suddenly came right.
+The hair, by now sculpted permanently into the Alessi-style parting seemed on form, and the look, which in a flash, I'd decided to model on fifties American bowling alley chic combo, 'Racey' suddenly came right.
 The disco was a happy if girl-wise uneventful occasion.
 I did the 'Jilted John' dance, revolutionary to those looking on, played the fool a little, and even mixed it up with the harder elements like Kane and Heifer, who seemed in good spirits.
 Unseen eyes were watching however.....

 Daz's chemistry dictations came too quickly for the classes' most lethargic member.
 Such difficulties might be turned to my advantage.
 Perhaps through having a less well-developed wrist than the majority of my classmates, my pleas for him to slow down a little led eventually to me being afforded a little idiot's licence.
 Other teachers were less easily taken in.
 Maybe it was the problem of confronting a subject seemingly unrelated to the world I lived in, but Science proved a particularly volatile period.
-From flunking my Biology O-Level for failing to find a fish's sternum, to slicing Bentley's finger open during a barbaric 'experiment' causing him to feint and crack his enormous head (and lips) on the laboratory floor.
-Even going as far as staging my own Bentley incident, leaning back and pretending to topple backwards from my stool and knock myself unconscious one Friday.
+From flunking my Biology O-Level for refusing to dissect a fish, to slicing Bentley's finger open during a barbaric 'experiment' causing him to feint and crack his enormous head (and lips) on the floor.
+Even going as far as staging my own Bentley incident, leaning back and pretending to topple backwards from my stool and knock myself unconscious.
 (Bentley having done this two weeks earlier during a sex film) They had to rub more than Vaseline on his lips that day.
 But which one of us was really cracked?

 Back at a showbound Shrapnel, Beverley warmed my cockles with the declaration: